Master of Occupational Therapy (MOT) Admission Requirements

 The Application Deadline is December 1

-The application will be considered on time if it is e-submitted to OTCAS by December 1, but applicants who wish to be considered for the first interview date on November 21, 2015 should plan to complete and e-submit the application by early October 2015.
-Chatham has the right to cancel the second interview date on January 30, 2016 if the class is filled after the first interview date.
+The application will be considered on time if it is e-submitted to OTCAS by December 1, but applicants who wish to be considered for the first interview date in November, should plan to complete and e-submit the application on or before October 1, 2016.
+Chatham has the right to cancel the second interview date in January of 2017 if the class is filled after the first interview date.

 Applying to the Master of Occupational Therapy (MOT) Program